sollan/alma/README.md

 ```
 (https://wxpython.org/blog/2017-08-17-builds-for-linux-with-pip/index.html)

-In case libsdl or libpng12 didn't come with your linux distro (and you get an error when starting the app like ```ImportError: libSDL2-2.0.so.0: cannot open shared object file: No such file or directory```), try the following:
+In some cases (particularly some Linux distributions), you might need to install some libraries such as libsdl or libpng12.
+This problem can be identified by errors when starting the app, such as```ImportError: libSDL2-2.0.so.0: cannot open shared object file: No such file or directory```).
+Try to solve the ```ImportError``` accordingly, e.g.,
 ```
 sudo apt-get install libsdl2-2.0
 ```